saibotsivad/npm-owned-modules/README.md

 	npm install npm-owned-modules

-You can use it with a callback:
+You just call it with a string that's the user name:

 	var ownedModules = require('npm-owned-modules')
 	ownedModules('saibotsivad', function(err, modules) {
 		// modules array
 	})

-Or you can use it as a promise:

-	var ownedModules = require('npm-owned-modules')
-	ownedModules('saibotsivad').then(function(modules) {
-		// modules array
-	}, function(err) {
-		// handle errors
-	})

-The modules list is just a simple array of module names, e.g.:
+The modules list is just a simple array of module name strings, e.g.:

 ```javascript
 var modules = [